-Under the Act, an urban renewal area is a blighted area, which has been designated as appropriate for one or more Urban Renewal Projects.
+Under the Act, an urban renewal area is a blighted area, which has been designated as appropriate for Urban Renewal Projects.
 In each urban renewal area, conditions of blight, as defined by the Act, must be present, and in order for LIFT to exercise its powers, the City Council must find that the presence of those conditions of blight, "substantially impairs or arrests the sound growth of the municipality or constitutes an economic or social liability, and is a menace to the public health, safety, morals or welfare."

-The Columbine Square Area Conditions Survey, prepared by RickerlCunningham, dated June, 2014, and presented to the LIFT Board under separate cover, demonstrates that the Columbine Square Area ("Study Area"), as defined in the Survey, is a blighted area under the Act.
+The Santa Fe Area Conditions Survey, prepared by Rickerl Cunningham, dated June, 2014, and presented to the LIFT Board under separate cover, demonstrates that the Santa Fe Area (the "Study Area"), as defined in the Survey, is a blighted area under the Act.